Name Dropping In A Job Interview

-Be discreet.
 In an article in the Washington Post, Jeffrey Kudisch, managing director of the Office of Career Services at the Robert H. Smith School of Business, said dropping names without any tact can come across as egotistical and pretentious.
 Candidates who excessively name-drop may also be perceived as insecure.

 “Wait to share names until you’ve created sufficient rapport and you can name-drop in response to a question,” Kudisch said.
 “For instance, if asked how you heard about a job, talk about how you spoke with person X at a recent networking event and his/her willingness to share career advice really made a good impression on you.”

 Elizabeth Malatestinic, senior lecturer in Human Resources Management at the Indiana University Kelley School of Business, agrees.

 “It's normal to be excited when you realize you have a connection in a company you want to work for, but you need to be cautious in simply ‘dropping names’ in an interview—it may be perceived as being presumptuous,” she said.

 Kudisch says if you plan to name drop, you should contact the person before your interview in case the employer decides to contact them for a reference.
 (Hopefully, this conversation would focus on your actual skills and experience rather than on your mastery of small talk).